The ASEAN Way: Ideas for creating an ASEAN anthem

-ASEAN Anthem Competition
+2008 ASEAN Anthem Competition

-In 2008, a competition was launched and was announced throughout all the member states of ASEAN in a bid to find an official anthem to replace the formerly de facto regional anthem, ASEAN Hymn, which was considered as lacking in gusto and passion by several member states.
-The competition was open to all the nationals of ASEAN, limiting to 20 entries per member state.
-The winning entry received over US$20,000 in reward and was declared as the official regional anthem of Southeast Asia.
-The panel of judges unanimously voted "The ASEAN Way" as the official regional anthem of the Association of Southeast Asian Nations in the final round on 20 November 2008.
+In 2008, in order to comply with Chapter 40 of the ASEAN Charter (which states that ASEAN has an ASEAN anthem), a competition was launched and was announced throughout all the member states of ASEAN in a bid to find an official anthem to replace the formerly de facto regional anthem, ASEAN Hymn, which was considered as lacking in gusto and passion by several member states.
+The Association of Southeast Asian Nations has therefore assigned Thailand to organize the ASEAN Song Contest.
+The meeting of ASEAN member countries agreed to set the competition format as an open competition.
+ASEAN has assigned the ASEAN Secretariat in each country to screen the preliminary qualifications and send them to Thailand within September 2008.